wdingx/pan-genome-visualization/README.md

 This mix of inheritance patterns complicates phylogenetic analysis of bacteria.

 Although several software are available for pan-genome analysis, yet visualization, interpretation and exploration of pan-genomes remains challenging.
-**panX** (Pan-genome Analysis and Exploration) aims at facilitating pan-genome research with an easy-to-use and interactive platform to analyze and explore pan-genomic data.
+**panX** (Pan-genome Analysis and Exploration) aims at facilitating pan-genome research with an easy-to-use and interactive platform for analyzing and exploring pan-genomic data.

 panX displays the pan-genome using interconnected visual components including gene cluster table, multiple alignment, comparative phylogenetic tree viewers and strain metadata table.
 The pan-genome data structures are prepared by our [pan-genome-analysis](https://github.com/neherlab/pan-genome-analysis) analysis pipeline, which efficiently identifies orthologous clusters from large sets of genome sequences and pre-computes alignments, trees, and plenty of informative statistics.
 **panX is available at [pangenome.de](http://pangenome.de)**